Tutorial 2: Creating a new or opening an existing SIR 3S model

-This Tutorial demonstrates how to create new SIR 3S Models or open already existing ones.
+This tutorial demonstrates how to create new SIR 3S models or open already existing ones.

 [2]: